W1ll011/Data-Analysis-Projects/README.md

 ### Findings

 The data revealed that the most profitable sales channel, and store were: in-store, store #284 respectively.
 Sales team #18 sold the most products, while customer #12 bought the most.
-There were large differences in cost/selling price for the same Product ID, seeming to mean that the Product ID was not standard across the dataset, so any form product analysis was avoided.
+There were large differences in cost/selling price for the same Product ID, seeming to mean that the Product ID was not standard across the dataset, so any form of product analysis was avoided.
+ANOVA revealed that there was no significant difference (p-value = 1) in the number of days to order fulfillment among the various warehouses.